MaxChip101/PSS-interpreter/docs/pss.md

 ### Some rules for the syntax:

-> - loops cannot be nested in each other
+> - loops can be nested in each other

 > - the pointer starts at 0 which is the very left of the memory array